jedisct1/libsodium-doc/helpers/memory_management.md

 ```

 The `sodium_munlock()` function should be called after locked memory is not
-being used any more.
+being used anymore.
 It will zero `len` bytes starting at `addr` before flagging
 the pages as swappable again.
 Calling `sodium_memzero()` prior to
 `sodium_munlock()` is thus not required.